Dantekk/Image-Captioning/README.md

 Epoch 11/13
 1069/1069 [==============================] - 1444s 1s/step - loss: 11.7543 - acc: 0.5486 - val_loss: 12.1518 - val_acc: 0.5371
 ```
-These are good results considering that for each image given as input to the model during training, **the error is averaged over 5 captions**.
+These are good results considering that for each image given as input to the model during training, **the error and the accuracy are averaged over 5 captions**.
 However, I spent little time doing model selection and you can improve the results by trying better settings. </br>
 For example, you could :
 1. change CNN architecture.
 2. change SEQ_LENGTH, EMBED_DIM, NUM_HEADS, FF_DIM, BATCH_SIZE (etc...) parameters.
-3. change data augmentation transformations.
+3. change data augmentation transformations/parameters.
 4. etc...

 **N.B.** I have saved my best training results files in the directory `save_train_dir/`.